Gregory S. Bean

 • Estate Planning Council of Richmond

-• Community Association Institute (Central Virginia and Southeastern Virginia Chapters)
+• Community Association Institute (Central Virginia, Southeastern Virginia Chapters and Southwestern Virginia Chapter)

 • Legislative Action Committee member, Southeastern Virginia chapter - Community Association Institute